albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 The `Data` class holds a set of sample measurements, as an array of `int`, named `sample`.
 This array of `int` can be modified from outside the data objects, thus **breaking encapsulation**.

-The `Data` class should not be effected by changes made to the source past its creation.
+The `Data` class should not be affected by changes made to the source past its creation.
 The `Data` class should not be immune from side effects.
 Consider the following test class.

 ```java
 package demo;